jimf/tracktics/README.md

 Use this attribute to manually specify the event name that gets dispatched to `trackEvent`.
 If this attribute is missing, the DOM element's innerText is used instead.
-Event data will be passed along to teh registered provider plugins via the `event` key in the `options` argument.
+Event data will be passed along to the registered provider plugins via the `event` key in the `options` argument.

 ### `data-tracktics-*`